 Frank Ocean slams Grammy producer after criticism

-Frank Ocean has had a pop at producers of the Grammy Awards over their criticism of his performance at the 2013 edition of the show.
-Grammy producer Ken Ehrlich told Rolling Stone's Music Now podcast that the star's's vision for the performance was "faulty".
+Frank Ocean has taken shots at producers of the Grammy Awards over their criticism of his performance at the 2013 edition of the show.
+Grammy producer Ken Ehrlich tells Rolling Stone's Music Now podcast that Ocean's vision for the performance was "faulty."

 Comments